 The new minimum wage 30,000 naira which was formerly 18,000 naira couldn’t do much but the lowest-earning Nigerian seems to have gotten his way around it on getting through his monthly expenses (even though he can’t save).

-He has looked for unique ways in managing his earning like:
+He has looked for unique ways to manage his earning like:

-- Renting a one-room apartment (face me I slap you) instead of a room self contain.
+- Renting a one-room apartment (face me I slap you) instead of a room self-contained.